-filename (str) - The file extension can be arbitrary, but it is common to use ".pkl" or ".pickle"

-save\model(filename: str | None = None, mesh: bool = False, variables: bool = False)
+filename (str) - The file extension can be arbitrary, but it is common to use ".pkl" or ".pickle" save_model(filename: str | None = None, mesh: bool = False, variables: bool = False) Write out a discretised model to a JSON file

-- mesh (boo1) The mesh used to discretise the model.
+- mesh (bool) The mesh used to discretise the model.
 If false, plotting tools will not be available when the model is read back in and solved. - variables (bool) The discretised variables.
 Not required to solve a model, but if false tools will not be available.
 Will automatically save meshes as well, required for plotting tools. - filename (str, optional) The desired name of the JSON file.
 If no name is provided, one will be created based on the model name, and the current datetime.